 Will getting the COVID-19 vaccine affect fertility?

 According to Mary Jane Minkin, M.D., clinical professor of obstetrics and gynecology at Yale University, there are no definitive answers because the pharmaceutical companies didn’t purposely recruit pregnant women for their trials.
-And yet we know that health experts, including Dr. Anthony Fauci of the CDC and World Health Organization Director-General Tedros Adhanom Ghebreyesus, all say COVID-19 vaccines are a must to end the pandemic.
+And yet we know that health experts, including Dr. Anthony Fauci of the White House’s coronavirus task force and World Health Organization Director-General Tedros Adhanom Ghebreyesus, all say COVID-19 vaccines are a must to end the pandemic.

 So, what do you do next if you’re trying to take your fertility into account?